 We shouldn’t forget about fire drills and fire safety just because everybody’s been home for much of the last few months — in fact, in some ways, staying sharp on fire safety is more important than ever.

-The Beacon Falls Fire Marshal’s Office is sponsoring its first Home Fire Safety Challenge this summer!
+The Beacon Falls Fire Marshal’s Office is sponsoring its first Home Fire Safety Challenge this year!
 We at Beacon Hose are thrilled to be a part of this challenge, which is designed to bring fire drills to you and make your home a safer place.

 Here’s what you need to do: